The question on everyone’s mind: When will the stock market rally end?

 This is a natural thought.
 Think about a professional golfer with a very difficult long putt.
 If you have never golfed before that’s ok, try remembering back to a really hard putt putt hole.
 There is always a chance you make the putt.
 The better you are, the better your chance.
 Based on this conclusion you would think professional golfers would always go for making the hard putt.
 After all, they have the skillset to make the putt much better than an amateur golfer would.
 Ironically, while amateurs keep trying to make long putts with small odds, professionals do the exact opposite and 2 putt with purpose.
 So, why do so many professionals intentionally opt for a 2 putt rather than going for glory?

-If missing the putt will not reduce odds of a 2 putt then of course the professional will always attempt to make the putt.
+If missing the putt will not reduce odds of a 2 putt then the professional will always attempt to make the putt.
 However, when missing the putt may mean catching a downhill slope and possibly leave the professional with a likely 3 putt, they will usually opt for leaving short and taking the certain 2 putt.
 Even when they have greater than 50% chance of making the initial putt.

 The key concept is understanding the damage done if we are wrong.
 The nuanced ability to properly count all the costs before attempting an action often separates the winners from the losers.
 In golf, investing or life, it becomes very enticing to go for glory when you have a greater than 50% chance of being correct, but doing so may cost you a great deal in the long run.
 The proven approach to long-term success is counting the cost relative to the long-term goal.
-Many market timers forget this concept and Advisors / clients end up paying a steep price for poor understanding of markets.

 For instance, if an investor stayed fully invested in the S&P 500 from 1994 through 2013, they would’ve had a 9.22% annualized return.
 However, if trading in and out resulted in them missing just the ten best days during that same period, then those annualized returns would collapse to 5.49%.
 Missing those days causes large damage because those missed gains do not compound during the rest of the investment holding period.
 It turns an easy 2 putt into a 3 putt.